 After returning to the Fort Worth area, Father Horton took a position as the Youth and Young Families minister at St. Stephen’s in Hurst where he served for three years.
 In his final year there, he went into the discernment process with the diocese and in the fall of 2008 packed up the family and moved to Nashotah, Wisconsin to begin seminary.

 During his final semester, Father Horton was ordained to the diaconate at St. Vincent’s Cathedral on March 19, 2011.
 After seminary, Father Horton and his family returned to Arlington where he was assigned as a curate at St. Peter and St. Paul and ordained to the priesthood on September 17, 2011.
 Father Horton joined the staff of St. Vincent’s as Assistant Priest in July of 2013.

 Doris Short has been the Bookkeeper/Treasurer for St. Gregory since 2009.

 She retired from Cummins Southern Plains as payroll manager after working at Cummins for 43 years.
 Doris received a B.A. in Business from DBU.

 Doris has two married sons and 4 grandchildren.

 Connie Barker has been St. Gregory's secretary since 2004.

-She is married to James and has three children and two grandchildren.
+She is married to James and has three children and three grandchildren.